Descriptive complexity for neural networks via Boolean networks: Introduction

-The neural network (NN) model we consider is very general.
-We allow unrestricted topologies for the underlying directed graphs, including loops, thereby considering the recurrent setting.
-The reals are modeled via floating-point numbers and the running times are unlimited.
-We show that for each NN, there exists a corresponding program of $\BNL$ that simulates the time series of the NN for each input, and vice versa, $\BNL$-programs can---likewise---be simulated by NNs.
-Furthermore, the sizes of the NNs and $\BNL$-programs are shown to be polynomially related.
+As already mentioned, the neural network (NN) architecture that we consider is very general.
+We allow unrestricted topologies for the underlying directed graphs, including cycles and even reflexive loops, thereby considering the recurrent setting.
+The edges and nodes of the underlying graph are weighted, and each node has an activation function that is piecewise polynomial.
+Reals are modeled via floating-point numbers, and the running times are unlimited.
+Each NN is associated with a set of input nodes and an initialization function $\pi$ which gives initial values to non-input nodes (called \emph{auxiliary nodes}).
+In each round, an NN computes a floating-point value for each node as follows.
+In round $0$, each input node receives a value as an external input, and each auxiliary node is given a value by $\pi$.
+In every subsequent round, the nodes update their activation values via the standard forward propagation scheme (also known as perceptron update) applied repeatedly (see Section \ref{section: general neural networks} for the details).

-In a bit more detail, let $S(p,q,\beta)$ denote a floating-point system with \emph{fraction precision} $p$, \emph{exponent precision} $q$ and \emph{base} $\beta$ (see Section \ref{fpa} for the definitions).
-Let $N$ denote the number of nodes in an NN and $\Delta$ the maximum degree of the underlying graph.
-Modeling activation functions via piecewise polynomial functions, let $P$ denote the number of pieces required and $\Omega$ the maximum order of the involved polynomials.
-Then the following holds.
+We prove that each NN translates to a Boolean program that simulates the time series of the NN with each input, and vice versa, Boolean programs can---likewise---be simulated by NNs.
+As a central part of this result, we also establish that the size blow-ups are mild in both translations.
+In more detail, let $\cF(p,q,\beta)$ denote a floating-point format with \emph{fraction precision} $p$, \emph{exponent precision} $q$ and \emph{base} $\beta$ (see Section \ref{fpa} for the details).
+The \emph{degree} of an NN is the maximum degree of the underlying graph and the \emph{order} (resp. \emph{piece-size}) of an NN is the maximum order (resp. maximum number of pieces) of the NN's piecewise polynomial activation functions.
+The below theorem establishes the first direction of our translations, showing that only a polynomial blow-up (in all involved parameters) is required when translating NNs to Boolean programs.